 Mount Aloysius College

 Established in 1853, Mount Aloysius is a liberal arts and science-based institution with a commitment to career-directed study.
-Rooted in Catholic tradition, Mount Aloysius is one of the nation’s 17 Mercy sponsored colleges.
-MAC began as an Academy and has evolved into a comprehensive college which provides undergraduate and graduate education.
+Rooted in Catholic tradition, Mount Aloysius is one of the nation’s 17 Mercy-sponsored colleges.
+MAC began as an Academy and has since evolved into a comprehensive college that provides undergraduate and graduate education.

 Get to know Mount Aloysius College

 - Student government

 - Student newspaper

 - Collaborative Assignments and Projects

 - Capstone Courses and Projects/Senior Experience

 - Career Services